 - Improves lubrication in your dog’s joints

-- May reduce or eliminate the need for NSAIDS, which have possible side effects and don’t repair the joints, only reduce pain”
+- May reduce or eliminate the need for NSAIDS, which have possible side effects and don’t repair the joints, only reduce pain.”

 Chondroitin

-- help the body repair damaged cartilage
+- Help the body repair damaged cartilage

-- restore joint integrity
+- Restore joint integrity

-- prevent stress injuries to joints
+- Prevent stress injuries to joints

-- help repair damaged connective tissue
+- Help repair damaged connective tissue

-- protect existing cartilage from premature breakdown
+- Protect existing cartilage from premature breakdown

-- keep cartilage tissue hydrated
+- Keep cartilage tissue hydrated

 Methylsulfonylmethane (MSM)

-An MSM supplement is an anti-inflammatory so promotes healing of painful joints, and an antioxidant which gets rid of allergens and toxins from the body.
-Although it is naturally occurring in fruits, vegetables, whole grains, meat, kelp and cow’s milk, it is easier to buy a supplement so you know you’re getting the right dosage.
+Although it naturally occurs in fruits, vegetables, whole grains, meat, kelp, and cow’s milk, it is easier to buy a supplement so you know you’re getting the proper dosage.

 Turmeric golden paste